 Average Net Price

-The BS in Emergency Management includes a 30-credit core with explorations of subjects like Populations at Risk and Disaster Response.
+The Bachelor of Science in Emergency Management includes a 30-credit core with explorations of subjects like Populations at Risk and Disaster Response.
 Students select from the Public Safety Telecommunications or Homeland Security minors as they advance through the program.
 Each minor is a six-course track covering topics such as Introduction to Crisis Intervention, for PST students, and Social Dimensions of Disaster, for HS candidates.

 Average Net Price

+Located in the heart of Springfield, Missouri, Drury has been making its mark for over a century.
+From its historic Stone Chapel, immortalized on the silver screen, to its innovative global education programs, Drury is a university that inspires and transforms.
 The founders of Drury University – then known as Springfield College – wanted to create a version of Yale University in Springfield, MO.
 The early classes attracted a broad range of students, including women, Native Americans, and immigrants.
-Since 1873, the school has established a reputation confirmed by its No. 20 rank among Regional Universities Midwest from U.S. News & World Report.

-The BS program uses a 39-credit core to provide students with the full range of skills for emergency management careers.
+Students must complete their general education courses plus a 39-credit core to develop a full range of sought after emergency management skills.
 Aspiring managers learn about disaster recovery, financial basics, and public information management.
 BS candidates also explore how to apply for grants and funding for relief programs.
 A required internship helps Drury students learn from corporate and government experts in disaster response.

 University of Nebraska at Omaha